 You may wonder why driving too slow is a punishable offense in Georgia or any other state.
 A vehicle traveling too slowly in the left lane does impede the flow of traffic causing congestion and aggravation for other drivers attempting to pass.
 The Georgia law says that if the vehicles behind you are speeding, you must get out of the left lane and into the right to let them get by.
 Its just common sense really but so many drivers today are distracted by cell phones and other distractions that this very well may be the impetus behind the “Slow Poke” law as its been nicknamed.

 If you get a ticket for driving too slow in the left lane, you can be assessed 3 points.
-The Fortas Law Group has represented clients who received this moving violation.
+Hawkins Spizman Fortas has represented clients who received this moving violation.
 Call our Ga Traffic Law Firm for more information or a free consultation.